shadirvan/brain-fuck/Practical-Bug-Bounty/03-Authentication-and-Authorization-Attacks.md

 ### Broken Access Control
 - `jwt.io` decodes a encoded JWT token.
 - the token has three section each is base64 encoded.
-- Broken access control : if there is an API to login to accounts, another API to update account information, every time a person login he get a JWT token and   if a person can use his JWT token and modify other user account it is broken function level authorization.
+- Broken access control : if there is an API to login to accounts, another API to update account information, every time a person login he get a JWT token and  if a person can use his JWT token and modify other user account it is **broken function level authorization**.
 - burp suite has **autorise** extension which allows checking a request against BFLA by using the mentioned cookie in every request